grafana/agent/docs/developer/release/test-release-candidate.md

     Wait for the build to complete after merge.

-4. Validate the new version has been deployed to dev_canary
+4. Validate the new version has been deployed to dev_canary.

-    1. Log in to the [Grafana Admin Home](https://admin-dev-us-central-0.grafana.net/grafana/?orgId=1)
+    1. Log in to the [Grafana Admin Home](https://admin-dev-us-central-0.grafana.net/grafana/?orgId=1).

-    2. Navigate to Explore in the left hand panel
+    2. Navigate to Explore in the left hand panel.

-    3. Run the following query and make sure there are hits for the [release version]
+    3. Run the following query to make sure there are hits for the [release version].

     ```
     agent_build_info{version="[release version]",cluster="dev-us-central-0",namespace="grafana-agent"}
     ```

-    *NOTE: The datasource should be set to `cortex-dev-01-dev-us-central-0`*
+    *NOTE: The datasource should be set to `cortex-dev-01-dev-us-central-0`*.

-    4. Run the following query and make sure there are 0 hits for any other version
+    4. Run the following query to make sure there are 0 hits for any other version.

     ```
     agent_build_info{version!="[release version]",cluster="dev-us-central-0",namespace="grafana-agent"}